 Today is the autumnal equinox — roughly equal amounts of daylight and darkness.
 The fall season has officially begun in the northern hemisphere, although the days have actually been getting shorter since the summer solstice.
 It just seems that now Earth is in a hurry to get it’s southern half warmed up.
 But to me autumn is a special season with its cooler days, harvests and food-related festivals, falling leaves, and thoughts of death.
 In my reflections I organize this article around four themes that dominate the body, mind, and spirit of the season: fitness, food, yoga, and death.
-The COVID-19 pandemic hangs over all of this in 2020.
+Death in the form of the COVID-19 pandemic hangs over all of this in the autumn of 2020.

 Sports and Fitness

 Fall is usually a big season for sports.
 The major sports, like the end of the baseball season and the beginning of the football season, are being played with fewer games and no fans in the stadiums during the COVID-19.
 College sports this fall depend on students returning to campus and football being played.
 Why do college sports depend on football?
 Because that’s the sport that brings in the revenue that allows other sports to be offered.

 Some fall sports can be held, like cross country.
 Yet even these runners risk breathing on one another and hopefully have tested negative before setting off.